ships/transporter/docs/walkthrough.md

 #### i.
 An account on GCP (Google Cloud Platform).

-This transporter is designed to behave like a rainstick: you should be able to tip most of the work you need done into machines you trust and own, or into the cloud, in flexible measure according to your own preferences.
+This TRANSPORTER is designed to behave like a rainstick: you should be able to tip most of the work you need done into machines you trust and own, or into the cloud, in flexible measure according to your own preferences.
 However, at the moment for networking reasons you will need a small suite of software running in the cloud, to permit all your devices to communicate across long distances.

 For simplicity, I am only focusing on out-of-the-box compatibility with Google.
 Though there is competition in this space, Google's interface layout is easier to understand and use for a non-technical person (it seems).
 Everything should work cross-platform with various competitors but, in service to a usable walkthrough, I will keep this document focused.